 Organizations need to have infrastructure that provides not just for the company’s current size, but for its projected growth.
 Companies with nine-figure revenues all too often rely on QuickBooks for their accounting operations, and migrating to more sophisticated financial systems becomes far more difficult as revenue increases.

 This change is better accomplished late than never, of course, but companies should begin implementing new technologies as soon as they reach eight-figure valuations.
 A scalable ERP takes months to put into place, and implementation will require at least some of a finance team’s attention that at too large an enterprise scale will be urgently required to keep the company running.

 Creating Long-Term Cash Flow Forecasts

 As a grizzled advisor to one of our companies once told me, the number one rule in business is never run out of cash.
 The costs of building a new business can quickly drain available funds, and without additional financing, a delay in income can wipe a company out.
-The best solution to that problem is to create a detailed, continually updated cash-flow forecast that projects at least thirteen weeks out.
-One-, two- and three year flow projections are also useful, not only to stay head of and plan for financings before they become urgent, but also to help manage organizational stress associated with negative cashflow.
+The best solution to that problem is to create a detailed, continually updated 13-week cash flow forecast as a minimum.
+One-, two- and three-year flow projections are also useful, not only to stay head of and plan for financings before they become urgent, but also to help manage organizational stress associated with negative cashflow.
 Companies burn cash when they launch; it’s a lot less disconcerting when leadership can refract actuals through a plan or forecast.